migueldeicaza/TensorFlowSharp/README.md

 level directory and build.
 This will produce both the TensorFlowSharp library as well as compile the tests and samples.

-It is recommended that you build your own, because these bindings of TensorFlow surface some features in the latest version of TensorFlow that are not available on the 1.0.0-rc0 builds above.

 # Work in Progress

 These instructions reflect what you need to get up and running with the